 2. Energy -- Matcha tea contains caffeine, which can help wake you up and put a pep in your step.
 The good thing is, matcha tea isn't known to give you the jitters.
 This is because the average cup of matcha contains less caffeine than a cup of coffee the same size.
 Plus, matcha has a secret ingredient, which you'll read about next.

-3. Calming Effect -- When you drink a glass of matcha, another reason the caffeine doesn't cause the jitters is because of the natural presence of theanine, an amino acid that has a calming effect on the body, relaxing you.
-One cup = Cool, calm and collected.
+3. Calming Effect -- Another reason caffeine in matcha doesn't cause the jitters is because of the natural presence of theanine, an amino acid that has a calming effect on the body.
+One cup = cool, calm and collected.

 How to Use Matcha

-Lastly, you can try matcha is supplement form for a more concentrated dose of this potent green tea powder.
+Lasterly, you can try match as a supplement for a more concentrated dose of this potent green tea powder.
 Pure Synergy Organic Matcha Powder from The Synergy Company provides 1,500 mg of certified organic matcha green tea powder.
 It's a convenient way to take advantage of all matcha has to offer if you don't enjoy the taste.
 Take it daily for maximum benefit.
 Make sure to clear it first with your physician if you're pregnant, breastfeeding or currently taking any medication.

-Check back tomorrow for more health news and the latest health trends.
-Stay well.
+Check in with us soon for more health news and the latest health trends.
+Stay well!

 For more information and matcha, green or other kinds of tea, check out our guide!